 - Instruction manual added

 - Has a long lifespan, does not require constant maintenance or troubleshooting

 - Hard to clean

 Why is PLC used instead of PC?

-A programmable logic controller or a PLC works like a mini computer but it is designed to be more reliable and easy to use in industrial applications.
+A programmable logic controller or a PLC works like a mini-computer but it is designed to be more reliable and easy to use in industrial applications.
 A PC usually cannot handle the rugged programming industrial machinery requires.
-Also, PLCs are easy to control, troubleshoot, and usually last longer.
+Also, PLCs are easy to control, and troubleshoot, and usually last longer.

 Why is PLC used in automation?

 A PLC essentially works like a mini-computer.
 It’s programmed to learn a set of instructions and then make decisions on the input and output interface according to the program stored in its memory.
 This automates decision-making in repetitive processes that would otherwise be handled by a human at a slower pace.

 Out of all five PLC programming languages (ladder logic, sequential function chart, structured text, instruction list, and function block diagram) ladder logic is the most commonly used.
 It generally depends on the application, but since programmable logic controllers are mostly used in critical control systems of vast industrial machinery, ladder logic is the best programming language to use.

 Yes, learning the basics of PLC programming takes only about a week or two, or less if you already possess some knowledge or even experience in programming.
 It doesn’t matter what language is used, you can learn the skills of PLC programming in at most 40 hours – with training, of course.